 The great news though, is that there are a wide range of vintage Stratocaster reissues and replicas out there to suit different budgets.
 Here are my top recommendations if you want to sound like Eric Johnson:

-Either of these last two guitars would make a great choice if you want to sound like Eric Johnson and are looking to spend a bit more.
+Either of the last two guitars listed here would make a great choice if you want to sound like Eric Johnson and are looking to spend a bit more.
 Which one you go for depends on the specific features that are important to you, and how closely you want to replicate Virginia.

 As you might expect, the Fender Stories Virginia Stratocaster is modelled more closely on Johnson’s specific guitar.
 So if you are interested in authenticity, that would be my top choice.
 Having said that though, the various modifications that Johnson made to his guitar may not be of interest.